ShuminYin/project_CFMF/README.md

 # project_CFMF
-a clustering-free algorithm scRNAseq data
+a clustering-free algorithm for scRNA-seq data